It's possible to support climate projects for their own sake, without offsetting emissions

 Robert Höglund is an independent advisor working with carbon removal and climate policy.
 He manages the Milkywire climate transformation fund and sits on the board of Mistra sustainable consumption.
 He previously headed Oxfam Sweden's policy and communications team and took part in the Science-based Target Initiatives' Net-zero expert advisory group.

-Eli Mitchell-Larson is a climate researcher and advocate based at the University of Oxford.
-He leads the launch of Carbon Gap, a philanthropically-funded nonprofit launched at COP26 to advance carbon removal knowledge and policy outcomes in Europe.
+Eli Mitchell-Larson is a climate researcher and advocate at the University of Oxford.
+He leads the launch of Carbon Gap which was launched at COP26 to advance carbon removal knowledge and policy outcomes in Europe.
 He is the corresponding author of the Oxford Principles for Net Zero Aligned Offsetting